Supporting aspiring lawyers:

 Speakers:

-Judith Bourne, CILEX Law School
+Judith Bourne, CILEX Law School, CILEX

 Madeleine Jenness, Association of Costs Lawyers Training / Hook Tangaza